Are you unable to access the internet from home or mobile phone?

 - you can’t afford your existing monthly contract or top-up

-If you meet the criteria, complete the National Databank application form below and we will be in touch to arrange collection – we cannot post to you, and collection is only possible from our Stourbridge Friendships Cafe on Wednesdays or Thursdays (TBC)
+If you meet the criteria, complete the National Databank application form below and we will be in touch to arrange your collection time – we cannot post these out, you must come to our Halesowen Hub to collect at a prearranged time on Wednesday or Friday afternoons.
+You will need to complete a form when you arrive before collecting the sim.

 The data is on either O2, Three or Vodafone only.